Jean-Luc Godard: Film criticism

 In Paris, in the Latin Quarter just prior to 1950, ciné-clubs (film societies) were gaining prominence.
 Godard began attending these clubs—the Cinémathèque Française, Ciné-Club du Quartier Latin (CCQL), Work and Culture ciné club, and others—which became his regular haunts.
-The Cinémathèque was founded by Henri Langlois and Georges Franju in 1936; Work and Culture was a workers' education group for which André Bazin had organised wartime film screenings and discussions and which had become a model for the film clubs that had risen throughout France after the Liberation; CCQL, founded in about 1947 or 1948, was animated and intellectually led by Maurice Schérer.
-At these clubs he met fellow film enthusiasts including Jacques Rivette, Claude Chabrol, and François Truffaut.
+The Cinémathèque was founded by Henri Langlois and Georges Franju in 1936; Work and Culture was a workers' education group for which André Bazin had organized wartime film screenings and discussions and which had become a model for the film clubs that had risen throughout France after the Liberation; CCQL, founded in about 1947 or 1948, was animated and intellectually led by Maurice Schérer.
+At these clubs he met fellow film enthusiasts including Claude Chabrol and François Truffaut.
 Godard was part of a generation for whom cinema took on a special importance.
 He said: "In the 1950s cinema was as important as bread—but it isn't the case anymore.
 We thought cinema would assert itself as an instrument of knowledge, a microscope... a telescope....
 At the Cinémathèque I discovered a world which nobody had spoken to me about.
 They'd told us about Goethe, but not Dreyer. ...
 We watched silent films in the era of talkies.
 We dreamed about film.
 We were like Christians in the catacombs."

 His foray into films began in the field of criticism.
 Along with Maurice Schérer (writing under the to-be-famous pseudonym Éric Rohmer) and Jacques Rivette, he founded the short-lived film journal La Gazette du cinéma, which saw the publication of five issues in 1950.
-When Bazin co-founded the influential critical magazine Cahiers du Cinéma in 1951, Godard was the first of the younger critics from the CCQL/Cinémathèque group to be published.
+When Bazin co-founded the influential critical magazine Cahiers du Cinéma in 1951 (a seminal publication on cinema and its main observers and participants), Godard was the first of the younger critics from the CCQL/Cinémathèque group to be published.
 The January 1952 issue featured his review of an American melodrama directed by Rudolph Maté, No Sad Songs for Me.
 His "Defence and Illustration of Classical Découpage" published in September 1952, in which he attacks an earlier article by Bazin and defends the use of the shot–reverse shot technique, is one of his earliest important contributions to cinema criticism.
 Praising Otto Preminger and "the greatest American artist—Howard Hawks", Godard raises their harsh melodramas above the more "formalistic and overtly artful films of Welles, De Sica, and Wyler which Bazin endorsed".
 At this point Godard's activities did not include making films.
 Rather, he watched films, and wrote about them, and helped others make films, notably Rohmer, with whom he worked on Présentation ou Charlotte et son steak.